rcman/BPI-F3/cpio/readme.md

 doing this for the first time.
 <br>
 <br>
-Uncompress your initrd by running the script with -U, make the changes to it and then just run the shell with -c to compress it.
+Uncompress your initrd by running the script with -u, make the changes to it and then just run the shell with -r to compress it.
 That's it.
 I'm sure it could be modified to accept whatever your initrd is called but I just never did it.
 <br>
 Franco